-In this article I will show you how to develop your, or your client's brand strategy like a pro.
+In this article I will show you how to develop your, or your client's branding strategy like a pro.

 This is a step-by-step guide to building brand strategy with absolute minimum theory and maximum practicality.

 Learn how to run brand strategy workshops and build successful brands, the strategic way.